 Chair: Heather Robertson

 The Membership Committee aims to increase NCDA membership as presented in the NCDA Strategic Plan.
 The committee is responsible for identifying and activating new methods, ideas and strategies while supporting an infrastructure for sustainability of new members.
 The committee will analyze retention data and utilize existent resources to achieve increased response rates for renewal and engagement.
 They should be familiar with and collaborate with other NCDA work groups to reinforce the entire strategic plan of diversity of membership, leadership, and professional identity.

 This Committee coordinates a national brochure reflecting the importance of career development as a practical resource for professionals in promoting the concept of career development.
 Each year the committee recommends a theme for NCD Month as part of the nationwide observance of career development.
 The committee designs the contest, brochure, and assists with the publicity activities at professional association conferences.

-The Council coordinates the development of a high quality publications program that meets member needs, advances the field of career development, and increases the number of publications generating income for NCDA.
+The Council coordinates the development of a high quality publications that meets member needs, advances the field of career development, and increases the number of publications generating income for NCDA.
 The PDC will consider manuscripts submitted according to the "Procedures for Submitting a Product Development Proposal" (All PDC members participate in the review using the PDC Review Sheet for a Product Development Proposal).
 NCDA does not accept published works for resale.